bbc/simorgh/src/app/pages/ArticlePage/Byline/README.md

 ## Description

-A Byline section with all relevant article's author information.
+A Byline component with all relevant article's author information.

 ## Props